 At that point, it looked as if St. Mary's would have only a part-time priest for

 several years, until the numerous seminarians studying in Little Rock would

 increase the priestly supply.
 However, our prayers were answered when

 Father Hugh Assenmacher, OSB of Subiaco volunteered to serve the parish

 despite the fact that he is well past retirement age.
-So, the parish has once
+Father Hugh served

 For a printable document highlighting the elements of the church, click here.